Tarquinous/GGST_CT/README.md

 This version is created by **Emo Tarquin.**

 Thanks to **Sprint** and **Gelatin** for providing many of the addresses and scripting functionality.

+Additional thanks to **somberness** for camera scripting functionality.